 The Pasadena Humane Society & SPCA is an independent, donor-supported, non-profit agency that provides animal care for abandoned and homeless animals.
 An open door agency, PHS welcomes and cares for all animals in its service area regardless of age, medical condition, breed or any other criteria.
-The Society is responsible for animal control and welfare for seven area cities that include La Canada Flintridge, San Marino, Sierra Madre and Arcadia, Glendale, Pasadena and South Pasadena.
-We also license dogs for the cities of La Cañada Flintridge, Sierra Madre and Arcadia.
+The Society is responsible for animal control and welfare for nine area cities that include Arcadia, Bradbury, Glendale, La Caņada Flintridge, Monrovia, Pasadena, San Marino, Sierra Madre and South Pasadena.

 With over 70 employees, the organization is dedicated to promoting humane treatment and quality of life for all animals, domestic, exotic, wild or livestock.
 To accomplish this goal, the Society advocates and enforces the humane treatment of animals and fosters a public awareness of humane care through education and example.

 The city of Pasadena declared the original 1930’s building an historical landmark.
 The physical facility, remodeled in the early 1990’s, successfully incorporates the original design with modern necessities.
 Now the campus includes beautiful park-like grounds, climate-controlled kennels, advanced air filtration systems and a modern surgical arena where a full-time and part-time veterinarian provide medical care and spay/neuter services for the animals.
 The Pasadena Humane Society & SPCA has worked hard to maintain its reputation as one of the nation’s best animal care facilities.

 - Shelter — We provide food, shelter and medical care to thousands of domestic and wild animals each year.
 In 2011, we took in 11,929 animals from our service cities.

 - Adoption — Our adoption counselors help homeless animals find caring homes after carefully ensuring owner responsibility.